quicwg/base-drafts/draft-ietf-quic-tls.md

   limited to sending 3 bytes for every byte received prior to validating the client address; see Section 8.1 of {{QUIC-TRANSPORT}}.
-The size of a certificate chain can be managed by limiting the number of names or extensions; using keys with small public key representations, like ECDSA; or, by using certificate compression
+The size of a certificate chain can be managed by limiting the number of names or extensions; using keys with small public key representations, like ECDSA; or by using certificate compression
   {{?COMPRESS=I-D.ietf-tls-certificate-compression}}.